 - Child Tax Credit

 - Child and Dependent Care Credit

 - Eligibility to contribute to a Roth IRA

 Think of the stimulus payments during the COVID pandemic.
 If a single person earned $80,000 but contributed $10,000 to a Roth 401k, he/she wasn’t eligible for the payment.
 If he/she contributed $12,000 to a Traditional 401(k) instead, he/she was eligible.

 Some people think if you contribute to Roth 401k, the employer’s match will also go there, which will effectively increase your employer match.
 That’s not true.
 The employer match always goes to the pre-tax account whether you contribute to the Traditional 401k or the Roth 401k.

 When money is tight, it’s easier to qualify for the full employer match when you contribute to the Traditional 401k with pre-tax dollars.

 With so many disadvantages, then, for whom does a Roth 401(k) make sense?

-A Roth 401(k) is good for people in low paying jobs now but expect to have high paying jobs later.
-Medical doctors in resident programs fit that description very well.
+A Roth 401(k) is good for people in low-paying jobs now but expect to have high-paying jobs later.
+Doctors in resident programs fit that description very well.
 They are paid very little while they are in residency but their income is expected to rise substantially higher when they finish the program.
 Their income will stay high in their career and they will receive a high income after they retire.
-Prepaying tax now makes sense because they are prepaying at a low rate now and they will avoid paying a higher rate later.
+Prepaying tax now makes sense because they are prepaying at a low rate and they will avoid paying a higher rate later.